VladDuncea/TransportCompanyApp/README.md

 8. Package
 Class that describes a package.
 A package has volume,weight and is owned by a *client*.

+9. Transport
+Class that describes transports.
+Transports are created empty, the user adds packages and sets a driver with a car.
+The transport has a function for dispatching.

 ### Interactions
 1. DriverService